GarmontDev/GestArmory/README.md

 # 🔫 GestArmory

-**GestArmory** is a web application designed for an armory store to manage ammunition sells.
-With features to generate reports, and maintain a secure database.
+**GestArmory** is a web application designed for an armory store to manage ammunition sales.
+With features to generate automated reports, and maintain a secure database.
 Built with **Angular** for the front-end, **Express.js** for the back-end, and **MongoDB** for the database, this app ensures reliability, scalability, and performance.

 ---